-- their own prescribed reliever medication labelled with the student's name - their spacer (if they use one)
+- their own prescribed reliever medication labelled with the student's name - their spacer (if they use one) - This should be stored in their asthma kit with a copy of their Asthma Action Plan and their spacer.

 Students will be required to keep their asthma kits with them while at school.